 Nottingham railway station has good public transport links to University Park Campus.
+We recommend this station over Beeston, which is a long walk from the University, with no public transport.
 There is a taxi rank at Nottingham station but the journey by tram is usually quicker.
-Get more information about the tram.

 The tram goes directly from Nottingham train station to University Park.
-It runs every 7-10 minutes during the daytime and you can buy a ticket from a machine at the tram stop.
-Take the green line towards Toton Lane and alight at University Boulevard.
+It runs every 7-10 minutes during the daytime; you must buy a ticket from a machine at the tram stop before you travel (£2.20 adult single fare).
+Take a tram in the direction of Toton Lane and alight at University Boulevard.
 This stop is a short walk from the West entrance to University Park Campus, which is close to the Halls of Residence and the Conference venue.
+Get more information about the tram.

 Parking permits are available for Conference representatives resident on the University campus.
 Conference representatives should have requested a permit when they registered for the Conference.
 If you did not, it may still be possible to allocate a parking space - please contact the Conference Office.

 Pay and display parking is available on the University campus but traffic will be very heavy on Friday 29 and Saturday 30 June when the University has Open Days.
 If you are coming to a session of the Conference on one of those days, you may find it easier to use the Park and Ride Scheme in order to avoid congestion and possible delays.
 Follow this link for directions using Park and Ride.